Real estate costs a lot, that is why buyers expect to receive high-standard service in every aspect.

 You don’t need five websites.
 You do need to design yours around the specific buyer you actually want — their budget, their worries, the way they make decisions — instead of an imaginary average visitor.

-Look back at those issues.
+Look back at that list.
 Broken filter URLs, missing meta tags, no internal linking, template limitations, bad mobile, weak trust, no segmentation.
-They look like separate problems.
-They’re really one.
+Nine items — and underneath them, I keep finding the same single root cause.

 Each of them comes from treating design, SEO and the psychology of the buyer as three separate projects.
 An agency builds something pretty.
 An SEO contractor is brought in afterwards and has to fight the structure.
 Nobody designed the site around the person actually buying a property.